tamtam-chat/tamtam-bot-api/README.md

 ## Usage
 As soon as you made changes in specification you can generate files using `mvn compile`.

 ⚠️ Pay attention that no changes in VCS is made during build process.
-You should manually add generated files to Git index, commit it, sync with `master-github` branch and push.
+You should manually add generated files to Git index and commit it.